ibm-cloud-docs/discovery/schema.md

 # Understanding the output schema
 {: #output_schema}

 After a document has been ingested using Element Classification, the service provides JSON output in the following schema for version date `2018-10-15` or later.
 The output will be included within the `enriched_html_elements` object.
+{: shortdesc}

 ```json
 {